Medieval jewelry: Byzantine, Carolingian and Ottonian

-The jewellery of the Byzantine Empire often features religious images or motifs such as the cross, even in pieces that were for secular use.
+The jewelry of the Byzantine Empire often features religious images or motifs such as the cross, even in pieces that were for secular use.
 Elaborate Roman styles were continued, but with growing use of cloisonné enamel.
 The main commissions for gold work and jewelry came from the Court or the Church.
 As such, much of the jewelry was very religious, involving ornate crosses and depictions of the afterlife or of saints' lives.
 The Byzantines excelled in inlaying and their work was enormously opulent, involving precious stones, glass and gold.
 Not much of Byzantine jewelry remains, as this period marked the end of burying a person's jewelry with them, so much of the truly extravagant jewelry – depicted in mosaics and paintings – has disappeared.
 Carolingian jewelry is similar to Byzantine in that the modern world has lost almost all of it, except that which was created for religious purposes.
-The Carolingians were similar to the barbarians in their love of colour, but the techniques they used – especially enamelling – are much more reminiscent of the Byzantines.
+The Carolingians were similar to the barbarians in their love of color, but the techniques they used – especially enameling – are much more reminiscent of the Byzantines.
 The most outstanding piece of jewelry that still remains from this period is the crown of Charlemagne, with precious stones, filigree, enamel and gold.
 The Ottonian style is, again, very similar to the Byzantines and the Carolingians.
 Religion plays a main part in the jewelry that remains.
 The Ottonian style characterizes a cross between German and Byzantine, superior in both technicality and delicacy.

 Viking

 Viking jewelry began rather plainly – with unadorned bands and rings – but quickly developed into intricate and masterful artistry, with a strong preference for silver, unusual in the Middle Ages.
 The two methods most used by the Vikings were filigree and repoussé.
 The main themes in Viking jewelry are patterns of nature and animals, increasing in abstraction as the time period progressed.
 Later Viking jewelry also starts to exhibit simplistic geometric patterns.
 The most intricate Viking work recovered is a set of two bands from the 6th century in Alleberg, Sweden.
 Barbarian jewelry was very similar to that of the Vikings, having many of the same themes.
 Geometric and abstract patterns were present in much of barbarian art.
-Like other barbarian women Viking women needed jewellery to keep their clothes on, and were probably rarely seen without it.
+Like other barbarian women Viking women needed jewelry to keep their clothes on, and were probably rarely seen without it.

-Late Middle Ages

-In the 13th century, jewelry became the province of aristocratic and noble houses, with sumptuary laws prohibiting commoners from wearing jewelry with precious stones, pearls and excess amounts of gold or silver.
-Inventories of royal treasuries provide images of hundreds of pieces of intricate, elaborate jewelry, including brooches, rings and jeweled belts.
-At the same time, there was some more simplistic work, using intricately worked gold, but without the precious stones adorning it.